 - Boost your savings rate to as high as you can

-- Learn to at least do 2 of these stuff well
+- Learn at least do 2 of earning more, optimizing expenses or boosting your rate of return well

 If you want to get rich quick: Grow that GAP very very fast by getting into sales.
 That will earn you a lot.
 Watch your expenses well.
 Then at the same time, be really fortuitous to be able to build wealth at a greater than 20% a year rate of return.